• Skip to primary navigation

 Equipment

 I used an old Krups La Glacière ice cream maker to churn this batch of popcorn ice cream, but it is no longer in production.
 Dana Cree (and many others) recommends this Cuisinart model that you can get on Amazon.
-If I had the budget, I'd probably invest in this Breville model (available on Amazon), which comes with a built in compressor so that you can avoid having to chill an ice cream drum for 24 hours.
+If I had the budget, I'd probably invest in this Breville model (available on Amazon) or the Cuisinart self-cooling ice cream machine.
+Both come with a built-in compressor so that you can avoid having to chill an ice cream drum for 24 hours.
 This machine chills itself!

 Popcorn ice cream recipe from Hello My Name is Ice Cream book